Admissions FAQs

 How do I know if I am a competitive applicant?

 There are many applicants for each available position in the graduate program.
 Several criteria are used to assess an applicant's potential for success.
-All successful applicants to the PMI have research experience; most applicants have spent at least a year in a laboratory.
+All successful applicants to our PMI have research experience; most applicants have spent at least a year in a laboratory.
 Letters of recommendation from faculty members are very important, particularly the letter from the research advisor.
 The applicant's personal statement, especially the research description, is also heavily weighed in assessing an applicant's potential for graduate study.
 Strong performance in undergraduate science courses (chemistry and physics as well as biology) is expected.

 When is the application deadline?